 - The tendency of a fiber for photodarkening effects as well as the resistance against radiation damage (radiation-induced aging) is also strongly dependent on the chemical composition.
-Certain dopants (e.g. germania) have to be avoided in radiation-resistant fibers.
+Certain dopants (e.g. germania) should be avoided in radiation-resistant fibers.

 - The photosensitivity of the fiber core determines the potential for fabricating fiber Bragg gratings by irradiation with ultraviolet light.

-In most cases, the fiber core is located at the center of the fiber's cross-section, because this facilitates splicing, launching light, the use of fiber connectors and other fiber joints, etc. However, for double-clad fibers it can be very advantageous to use an off-centered core, because this can substantially improve the pump absorption.
+In most cases, the fiber core is located at the center of the fiber's cross-section because this facilitates splicing, launching light, the use of fiber connectors and other fiber joints, etc. However, for double-clad fibers it can be advantageous to use an off-centered core because this can substantially improve the pump absorption.
 In rare cases, helical core fibers are used where the core winds around the fiber axis.